Eximee Dashboard

 * Launching forms within the Dashboard (integrated mode).

-* Synchronizing the form state with the task context.
+* Synchronization of the form state with the task context.

 * Ability to continue interrupted applications (draft copy).